kubedb/docs/docs/guides/postgres/initialization/wal/replay_from_azure.md

 ---
-title: Initialize Postgres from Swift
+title: Initialize Postgres from WAL in Azure
 menu:
   docs_{{ .version }}:
-    identifier: pg-wal-source-initialization-swift
+    identifier: pg-wal-initialization-azure
-    name: From WAL(Swift)
+    name: From Azure
-    parent: pg-initialization-postgres
+    parent: pg-wal-initialization
-    weight: 45
+    weight: 30
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).
 > Don't know how to take continuous backup?
-Check this [tutorial](/docs/guides/postgres/snapshot/continuous_archiving.md) on Continuous Archiving.
+Check this [tutorial](/docs/guides/postgres/snapshot/wal/continuous_archiving.md) on Continuous Archiving.

-# PostgreSQL Initialization from Swift
+# PostgreSQL Initialization from Azure

 **WAL-G** is used to handle replay, and restoration mechanism.
-Please refer to [Initialization from WAL files in KubeDB](/docs/guides/postgres/initialization/wal_source.md) to know more about it.
+Please refer to [Initialization from WAL files in KubeDB](/docs/guides/postgres/initialization/wal/wal_source.md) to know more about it.

 ## Before You Begin